Pavel Mareš: Early career

 Mareš played for Czech 2.
 Liga side FC Svit Zlín before moving to Prague in 1999.
+He first played top-level football with Bohemians Prague in the 1999–2000 season, and was reported to have signed for Slovan Liberec in June 2000, although he never transferred to the club and remained a Bohemians player.
+Mareš was part of his side's good start to the 2001–02 season, where they led the league before the first international break of the season.
+In August 2001, he scored an injury-time winner for Bohemians in their 1–0 victory against Drnovice.

-He first played top-level football with Bohemians Prague in the 1999–2000 season, and made 58 appearances for Bohemians over two-and-a-half seasons.
-He signed for Sparta Prague in December 2001 after defender Vladimír Labant had left the club.
-Mareš sustained an ankle injury in his second match for Sparta Prague after his transfer, which caused him to be unavailable for Sparta's European Champions League game against Porto.
+Mareš signed for Sparta Prague in December 2001 as a replacement for defender Vladimír Labant, who subsequently left the club.
+Mareš sustained an ankle injury in his second match for Sparta Prague after his transfer, which caused him to be unavailable for Sparta's UEFA Champions League game against Porto in March 2002.
+Mareš scored in the 2002–03 UEFA Champions League qualifying rounds; after hitting the post in the first half, he scored his team's fourth goal in a 4–2 win against Belgian side Genk, although Sparta exited the competition on the away goals rule, with the game's aggregate score being 4–4.
 In December 2002, Sparta rejected an approach from Russian side Zenit Saint Petersburg to sign Mareš.
 In spite of that, Zenit's Czech manager Vlastimil Petržela, who had been manager when Mareš played for Bohemians, made Mareš his third Czech signing later the same month.

 Russia

 From 2003 to 2006, Mareš played for Zenit Saint Petersburg.
 He scored his first goal for that club in July 2003 in a 2–2 draw against Krylia Sovetov Samara.
+In September 2003, he played in the 3–0 first leg win in the final of the Russian Premier League Cup against Chernomorets, with his club winning the competition by a 5–2 aggregate scoreline.
+In November 2003, Mareš scored in the fifth round of the 2003–04 Russian Cup, finishing his team's third goal in a 6–2 win against third-tier side FC KAMAZ Naberezhnye Chelny.
 During his time in St. Petersburg, the club finished second in the 2003 Russian Premier League and reached the quarter finals of the 2005–06 UEFA Cup.
+Following the 2004 season, the Russian Football Union named Mareš in the Best 33 in the Russian Football Championship among the league's best three left-backs.

 In the 2006 season, Mareš suffered an ankle injury, causing him to miss matches in March and April.
 Following the arrival of Dick Advocaat as Zenit's manager the same season, Mareš played much less than before.
 In August 2006, Mareš agreed to a contract to play for English club Bolton Wanderers, however the deal was not completed, with his agent citing a failed medical as the reason for the breakdown.
 In January 2007, he left Zenit despite another year remaining on his contract.